MichaelK-F/HYDRA-VIRUS/README.md

 # HYDRA-VIRUS
 ## USE AT YOUR OWN RISK!

-This batch script, once opened, will replicate itself untill the computer stops responding and has to be resarted.
+This batch script, once opened, will replicate itself until the computer stops responding and has to be restarted.